I wrote a book for you.

 Since I have my writing all ready to go, my next step is to get querying.
 For anyone who hasn’t queried before, let me tell you.
 It’s like those movies where the hacker types furiously while a countdown flashes in red.
 She wipes rivers sweat from her face and pauses for one tense second before pressing a final key.
 For writers, that’s tapping send.

-A query is a cold pitch where a writer contacts an agent, carefully following all of the submission requirements listed on the agent’s website.
+A query is a cold pitch where writers contact an agent, carefully following all of the submission requirements listed on the agent’s website.
 Queries often go in batches.
 We send some emails out, then wait.
 Silence.
+Cry over a rejection.
 Send more emails, then wait.
-Silence.
-Years of work hang in the balance, and still we wait.
-Research.
+Years of work hang in the balance, and still we research.
 Write.
 Wait.
 Work.
 Pray.
-Why do we writers put ourselves through this torture?
-Well, we love our work.
-We believe in our work.
-We dare to hope that someone else will choose to advocate for it as fiercely as we do.

 Dear friends,

 I won’t keep you updated every single step of the way—the querying process is too much of an emotional rollercoaster for that—but I do want you to know that a book is on its way.
 No matter how the process goes.
-Good things are coming.

 Dear strangers,

 I hope you decide to subscribe to my newsletter to get these updates in your inbox.
 Every week I overhear conversations of people who need a book like this and—I want to share it with you.
 I’m getting so close.
 Please hold tight.
-Good things are coming.

 Dear agent,

-If there’s any chance an agent I’m querying has clicked through to my website, hi.
+If there’s any chance an agent I’ve queried has clicked through to my website, hi.
 I really appreciate that you’re here.
-Thanks for all the hard work you put in for your authors.
-Email me back ok?
-Good things are coming.
+Thanks for reading my proposal and sample pages.
+All I can add is this:

 Want these updates in your inbox?